marvinmai/webbased-route-planner/pathfinder/readme.md

 First, replace placeholders in build.sh and execute the script to start the maven build process.
+If required execute 'chmod +x build.sh' first to make the script executable.

-To execute the benchmark of this project use the following command and replace the placeholders:
+To execute the benchmark of this project use the following command and replace the placeholders.
+You can use benchmark.sh for that.
+If necessary make this script executable first also.

 java -jar target/Benchmark-X.X.jar -graph [...] -lon [...] -lat [...] -que [...] -s [...]
     - graph     Path to germany.fmi file